YuriLeonel/task-manager/README.md

 1. **Add task**: Add a new task to your list

    - Enter a description for your task
+   - Task is validated and stored securely

 2. **List tasks**: Display all tasks

    - Shows tasks with their completion status ([ ] for pending, [X] for completed)
+   - Tasks are displayed with their creation and update times

 3. **Mark as completed**: Mark a task as completed

    - Select a task by its number
+   - Updates are performed atomically

 4. **Exit**: Close the application
+   - Ensures all data is properly saved

+## Data Storage

+Tasks are stored in a JSON file located in the user's home directory:

+- Path: `~/.task-manager/tasks.json`
+- Secure file permissions
+- Atomic write operations
+- Automatic backup handling

 ## Documentation